drivly/mdx/research/terminal.md

-Thanks, that's helpful.
-I’ll look into ways to structure MDX files to support interactive terminal-based apps using Ink, with a focus on inline interactivity and the ability to execute TypeScript code blocks.
-I’ll also explore how to design flows that resemble terminal versions of admin apps, CRUD interfaces, and landing pages.

-I’ll get back to you shortly with possible approaches and architectural ideas.

 # Structuring MDX for Interactive Terminal Apps with Ink

 Building **interactive CLI applications** with MDX and [Ink](https://github.com/vadimdemedes/ink) is an emerging idea.
 MDX (Markdown + JSX) traditionally targets web content, but we can extend it to define terminal UIs.
 Below we explore architectural approaches to make MDX files drive Ink-based CLI apps – enabling navigation menus, forms, and CRUD workflows – and discuss how to execute inline TypeScript code blocks.
 We’ll propose syntax conventions and design patterns for structured flow and state management in MDX, and consider how to parse and run these files in a Node.js/Ink context.